Apple set to pull some iPhones from its German stores after Qualcomm enforces ban

-(Reuters) - Apple Inc (AAPL.O) is likely to pull some iPhone models from its German stores after Qualcomm Inc (QCOM.O) said on Thursday it posted security bonds to enforce a court order banning the sale of those iPhone models in the country.
+(Reuters) - Apple Inc (AAPL.O) is likely to pull some iPhone models from its German stores after Qualcomm Inc (QCOM.O) said on Thursday it had posted security bonds to enforce a court order banning the sale of those iPhone models in the country.

 The chipmaker posted the bonds of 1.34 billion euros ($1.52 billion) as part of a legal requirement by a German court, which found on Dec.
 20 that Apple had infringed Qualcomm patents on power-saving technology used in smartphones.

-The iPhone maker had earlier said it would pull iPhone 7 and 8 models from its 15 retail stores in Germany when the order came into force.
+The iPhone maker had earlier said it would pull iPhone 7 and 8 models from its 15 stores in Germany when the order came into force.
 The order took effect when Qualcomm posted the bond.

 The German case is Qualcomm’s third major effort to secure a ban on Apple’s lucrative iPhones over patent-infringement allegations after similar moves in the U.S. and China, and is part of a global patent spat between the two companies.